Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/j/JasPer/README.md

   * The EasyConfig is derived from the University of Antwerpen one with a version bump and change of download location.

+### 3.0.4 from CPE 22.05 on

+  * Trivial version bump of the EasyConfig

+  * Did a check of the tests in the log file and there don't seem to be any new optional dependencies.